Land Grabbing, Forests & Finance Archives

 One of the fastest growing drivers of deforestation, greenhouse gas emissions, and displacement of forest-dwelling communities is the expansion of industrial agricultural plantations across the tropics for the production of palm oil, soy, cattle and pulp and paper.
 These ingredients appear in thousands of everyday household goods that line supermarket shelves.
 Monoculture plantations are responsible for widespread forest destruction, loss of endangered species’ habitat, and increasingly violent land conflicts between companies and local — often Indigenous — communities.

 Deforestation driven by industrial agriculture is second only to fossil fuel combustion as a leading driver of global climate change.
 Year after year the world watches as some of the planet’s greatest rainforests, from the Amazon to Indonesia to the Congo Basin burn to supply the industrial demand for agricultural commodities.
-On average, an area of forest cover the size of the United Kingdom was lost every year between 2014 and 2018.
+On average, an area of forest cover the size of the United Kingdom is lost every year.

 While agribusiness and consumer companies play a central role in driving the industrial agricultural supply chains responsible for deforestation and human rights abuses, these companies are financed by powerful investors.
 Following the money, Friends of the Earth US advocates for financiers to use their leverage to force companies to change their practices, or shift investments away from companies and industries driving deforestation, land grabbing, and human rights abuses.